PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Super Mario World 2: Yoshi's Island*{: .italic }
 >
 > Mildes are known to be a cheerful and carefree bunch, not letting much get to them.
-They’re known for their precise movements and marching, though tend to be a little airheaded… especially when stomped on.
+They're known for their precise movements and marching, though tend to be a little airheaded… especially when stomped on.
 >
 > Created by *@lonelyazalea*{: .italic .courage-color } and *@piyohthegenius*{: .italic .courage-color }
 >